Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Basic Properties

 \section{Basic Properties}

 As we have seen, Theorem \ref{thm:tech10}(i) follows from Theorems \ref{hierarchy} and \ref{good}.
 In the preceding section we have proved Theorem \ref{good}.
 The remainder of this paper is devoted to a proof of Theorem \ref{hierarchy}.
-In this section we make some technical preparations.
+In this section we make some technical preparations; the reader is referred to \cite{GG} for prototypes of some lemmas to be established herein.